Hartwig-Group/AbbVie-CN-Couplings-QSRR-and-HTE/README.md

 ## Overview

-This repository contains the code and data associated with the paper _**"Unleashing the Power of Potassium 2-Ethylhexanoate as a Mild and Soluble Base for Pd-catalyzed C-N Cross-Coupling"**_.
+This repository contains the code and data associated with the paper _**"Unleashing the Power of Potassium 2‑Ethylhexanoate as a Mild and Soluble Base for Pd-Catalyzed C−N Cross-Coupling"**_.

 ## Project